sunepoulsen/tes-foundation/doc/README.md

 The foundation defines the following libraries that is designed to be used in production code:

-- [TES Docker Containers](../tes-docker-containers/README.md): Standardisation of working with Docker containers in component, stress and system tests.
 - [TES JSON](../tes-json/README.md): Common way to work with JSON.
 - [TES Maven](../tes-maven/README.md): Simple integration with a Maven repository.
 - [TES XML](../tes-xml/README.md): Common way to work with XML.